8go/TrezorPass/README.md

 **Answer:** Yes.
 But it is not a one-click or two-click affair.

 * Step 1: export your passwords from the original password manager to a plaintext CSV or plain text file.
-You might want to do this on a secure or air-gapped computer if you have one available.
+You might want to do this on a secure or air-gapped computer or with a [LiveDvd OS](https://en.wikipedia.org/wiki/Live_DVD) if you have one available.
 * Step 2: Modify the CSV file mannually or via script so that it follows the required TrezorPass CSV import standard.
 The required TrezorPass CSV import standard is very simple: 4-element-tuplets separated by comma (,) and possibly quoted (").
 The 4-element tuplets are: group name, key, password, comments
 * Step 3: import this CSV file into TrezorPass.
 All entries found in the CSV file will be added to the existing database.
 * Examples of a valid CSV file format for import: Some sample lines